kit-cn-cms/DRACO-MLfoy/train_scripts/README.md

 ```

-Compute the average of the weights for different layers and different seeds
+Compute the average of the weights for different layers and different seeds:

 Run train_template.py calling the function get_weights() (not only get_input_weights()) in order to have the "absolute_weight_sum_layer *.csv" for the input layer and each dropout layer.
 If you want to compute the average over multiple trainings with different seed, run train_template.py several times and copy all the folders inside one folder (/path/to/trained/networks/)